-When ordering Needles, please state that the "Excelsior" Self-setting Needles are wanted.
-These needles are manufactured especially for the New Home, under our supervision, and are the only ones used and sold by us.
-We know that there are needles sold of the most inferior quality, at as high prices as we charge for the best.
-A bad or unsuitable needle may render the working of the best machine almost useless,
+When ordering Needles, please state that the Flat-shank, Self-setting Needles are wanted.
+We manufacture our own needles, and warn all persons using our Machines not to buy any others.
+We know that there are needles sold of the most inferior quality, at higher prices than we charge for the best.
+The needles sold by us are manufactured specially for our Machines.
+A bad or unsuitable needle may render the working of the best machine almost useless.